Mentoring scheme for a new/newish POC comedy writer – open for applications

 – I’ll announce on twitter (@andyrileyish) and on this blog when I don’t need any more script samples, and when I’ve found someone for the 12 months.

 – Just to restate the key point: this is only open to POC writers.
+So far only one person sending a script has actually failed to notice this, but he showed me it can happen.

 A point I have to cover, because this can come up; there’s an outside chance I’ll be sent something that’s in a similar setting to a project I’m currently developing.
 This sort of coincidence is much more common than most people think.
 There’s only so many situations in the world, and if you’ve thought “I’ll write about some characters who work in a Greggs!” (or on a cruise ship, or in a museum, or who form a quirky family) you can be sure other people have too.
 Some years back, Jeremy Hardy and Stewart Lee both wrote – independently and simultaneously - stand up material about hairdressers asking Apollo astronauts where they were going for their holidays.